Students & Alumni: Applicant Timeline

 Applicant Timeline for the 2014-2015 Fulbright:

-- Attend Dr. Tran’s Fulbright Info Session or view Webinar archive.
+- Attend Leah Scott’s Fulbright Info Session or view Webinar archive.

 - Research countries of interest.
 Pay close attention to country statistics for competitiveness and applicant requirements.
 Remember, if a skill or qualification is listed as “encouraged” or “recommended” then you should have it to be competitive.